Genevieve Rae

 Tangata Tiriti, French

 Achille is a creature of curiosity and crepes, having spent the last 14 years skulking around the capital publishing “woke leftist paper” as a founder of 5ever books.
 He has conquered our hearts, minds, and the specialty cheese departments of the local supermarkets.
 Achille is a master of chain maille now teaching his craft to those willing to take up the challenge.
-In his seven week course students learn the ins and outs of chain maille, completing the learning having created a wearable item or other object designed and crafted by themselves.
-A few small items made by Achille are available on the Micro Mill store, alongside some of his readable creations.
+While our master of chain maille is overseas adventuring, his capable apprentice Aisha will be teaching chain maille!

 Pākehā Tangata Tiriti